LucaNenna/LucaNenna.github.io/content/authors/admin/_index.md

   url: https://www.universite-paris-saclay.fr/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie at the intersection of Optimal Transport, Mathematical Physics, Mathematical Economics and Numerical Analysi
+bio: My research interests lie at the intersection of Optimal Transport, Mathematical Physics, Mathematical Economics and Numerical Analysis

 # Interests to show in About widget
 interests:
 - Optimal Transport
 - Mathematical Physics
 - Mathematical Economics
-- Numerical Analysis
+- Numerical Optimization

 # Education to show in About widget
 education: